-Research shows that the brain possesses an extraordinary ability to heal itself after stroke.
+Can the brain heal itself after a stroke?
+Research has demonstrated that yes, the brain does possess an extraordinary ability to heal itself after stroke.
 This ability, known as neuroplasticity, is why many stroke survivors go on to make astonishing recoveries.

 What Is a Stroke?

-However, even if treatment is administered quickly, damage from a stroke can still create stroke side effects, such as:
+However, even if treatment is administered quickly, damage from a stroke can still result in various secondary effects, such as:

 - Muscle weakness or paralysis on one side